Waste Reduction & Recycling

 Recycling Electronic Equipment, Rechargeable Batteries, and Fluorescent Lamps/Tubes

 The Producer Responsibility Scheme on Waste Electrical and Electronic Equipment (WEEE), also known as WPRS, has come into effect in 2018.
 It covers air-conditioners, refrigerators, washing machines, televisions, computers, printers, scanners and monitors (collectively referred to as regulated electrical equipment, or REE).
-Under the WPRS, a REE seller is required to arrange for the consumer a statutory free removal service to collect a used equipment of the same class from the premises designated by the consumer in accordance with the law.
+Since 1 July 2024, the scope of the enhanced WPRS has covered refrigerators with the maximum storage volume up to 900 litres, washing machines with the maximum washing capacity up to 15 kg, stand-alone tumble dryers and dehumidifiers.
+Under the WPRS, an REE seller is required to arrange for the consumer a statutory free removal service to collect a used equipment of the same class from the premises designated by the consumer in accordance with the law.
 Upon purchase of the REE item, the consumer is entitled to request the seller to arrange for delivery of the new item and removal of the used item of the same class on the same day without extra charge.

 To properly dispose waste REE (or Regulated WEEE) for recycling, apart from choosing the statutory free removal service arranged by sellers in connection with a purchase of REE, members of the public may also make use of the following services:

-GREEN @ COMMUNITY - the community recycling network accepts Regulated WEEE for disposal.
+GREEN@COMMUNITY - the community recycling network accepts Regulated WEEE for which will be transferred to suitable recyclers for handling.

 Other than Regulated WEEE, small household electrical appliances can also be recycled, for example: